KarenMitlin/Portfolio/Machine Learning-Analyzing Churn Rate/README.md

 <p align="center">
   <a href="https://nbviewer.org/github/KarenMitlin/Portfolio-Practicum-Projects/blob/main/Machine%20Learning-Analyzing%20Churn%20Rate/Machine%20Learning-Analyzing%20Churn%20Rate.ipynb">Project</a><br/>
 </p>
-In this project we will study the different aspects that effect the churn rate of customers in the gym chain "Model Fitness".
-We will learn to predict the probability of churn (for the upcoming month) for each customer, draw up typical user portraits: select the most outstanding groups, describe their main features, draw basic conclusions and develop recommendations on how to improve customer service.
+In this project studied the different aspects that effect the churn rate of customers in the gym chain "Model Fitness".
+We learned to predict the probability of churn (for the upcoming month) for each customer, drew up typical user portraits: selected the most outstanding groups, described their main features, drew basic conclusions and developed recommendations on how to improve customer service.
 <h2>Project Description</h2>
 <h3>Task:</h3>